exploring self-realization, sacred personhood, and full humanity

 He continues: “The scientist who refuses to examine [the evidence for the afterlife, the survival of consciousness,] is not acting as a scientist, he is acting as a hidebound [cultish] orthodox person, who is as creed-bound … as the persons who have adhered to orthodox religion and would admit nothing else.
 But this is not science.”

-Editor's note: As we've discussed so often on the "Evolution" page, science is not meant to be a belief-system, but a spirit of open, honest enquiry.
-We don't see much of this latter today.
+Editor's note: As we've discussed on the "Evolution" page, science is not meant to be a belief-system, but a spirit of open, honest enquiry.

 Abu’s term for Universal Consciousness, the undergirding of matter, is “ether.” “[Scientists will] find that the world, the very material upon which you dwell, is not a dead thing, but that its very matter is permeated with intelligence, with spirit intelligence, with an ether.”